Shekyl Stats

 FilePurposeReplacement

-wallet_process.rsSpawn/manage shekyl-wallet-rpc child processDirect FFI via wallet_bridge.rs
+wallet_process.rsSpawn/manage shekyl-engine-rpc child processDirect FFI via wallet_bridge.rs

 wallet_rpc.rsHTTP JSON-RPC client to wallet-rpc processDirect FFI via wallet_bridge.rs